 Close the lid and valve on the pressure cooker and set on high for just one minute.

-While the wine is heating, add hot water to your serving glasses and then discard it.
+While the wine is heating and coming to a boil while pressure cooking, heat your serving glasses.
+Add hot water to each glass and then discard the hot water.
 Warmed glasses make mulled wine extra delicious.

 Release the steam naturally and then open the valve and lid.
 Stir again.